 For Final Demand Sites allocated in accordance with Paragraph 4.2(a)(iii), and where a Final Demand Site has a minimum of 12 months metered import consumption data up to and including 30 June of that year, the Final Demand Site will be reallocated based on the average annual import consumption over that period.

+For Final Demand Sites allocated in accordance with Paragraph 4.2(b)(ii) or Paragraph 4.2(b)(iii), and where a Final Demand Site has an Estimated Annual Consumption which is not a Default Estimated Annual Consumption from a P0222 Report up to and including May of that year, the Final Demand Site will be reallocated based on the most recent Estimated Annual Consumption C.

+6.9A For Final Demand Sites that are also a Mixed Demand Sites allocated in accordance with Paragraph 4.1A(b)(ii), and where a Final Demand has a minimum of 12 months of data up to and including 30 June of that year, the Final Demand Site will be reallocated based on the average Final Demand over that period.

-For Final Demand Sites allocated in accordance with Paragraph 4.2(b)(ii) or Paragraph 4.2(b)(iii), and where a Final Demand Site has an Estimated Annual Consumption which is not a Default Estimated Annual Consumption from a P0222 Report up to and including May of that year, the Final Demand Site will be reallocated based on the most recent Estimated Annual Consumption which is not a Default Estimated Annual Consumption.On or before 15 September of the Annual Allocation Review, the DNO/IDNO Party shall provide each Supplier Party with a list of each and every MPAN associated with a Non-Domestic Premises that is connected to the DNO/IDNO Party’s Distribution System that has been reallocated to a New Charging Band as a result of the Annual Allocation Review, identifying the Old Charging Band and New Charging Band to which each such MPAN has been allocated, and the LLFC Id which is assigned to the MPAN.
+6.9B For Final Demand Sites that are also Mixed Demand Sites allocated in accordance with Paragraph 4.2(c)(iii) and Paragraph 4.2(c)(iv), calculated Final Demand consumption will be based on the most recent Estimated Annual Consumption less the consumption of the metering used for the purpose defined in Paragraph 1.11

+On or before 15 September of the Annual Allocation Review, the DNO/IDNO Party shall provide each Supplier Party with a list of each and every MPAN associated with a Non-Domestic Premises that is connected to the DNO/IDNO Party’s Distribution System that has been reallocated to a New Charging Band as a result of the Annual Allocation Review, identifying the Old Charging Band and New Charging Band to which each such MPAN has been allocated, and the LLFC Id which is assigned to the MPAN.

 Reallocation of a Final Demand Site to a New Charging Band may result in the Registrant for the Final Demand Site being either eligible for a rebate or subject to an additional charge both of which shall be backdated to the date on which the Final Demand Site was first charged the Old Charging Band residual fixed charge.
 The New Charging Band will be applied from the next billing period.